1-888-217-3130 info@metrots.com

 4. Armored Fiber Optic Cable

 Armored fiber optic cables are designed for use in harsh environments where additional protection is required.
-These cables feature a outer layer of steel or other durable materials, such as aramid yarn or corrugated steel tape, to provide physical protection against environmental factors like moisture, rodents, and mechanical stress.
+These cables feature a outer layer of steel or other durable materials, like corrugated steel tape, to provide physical protection against environmental factors like moisture, rodents, and mechanical stress.

 Armored fiber optic cables are commonly used in outdoor installations, such as aerial or buried deployments, as well as in industrial settings where the cables may be exposed to harsh conditions or heavy equipment.
 They are also used in military and aerospace applications where durability and reliability are of utmost importance.